 - Switch off all power supplies, verifying that all voltage sources have been turned off.

-- Disconnect all power supplies.
+- Disconnect the power supply.

-- · Pull out all plugs.
+- Pull out all plugs.

-- Remove the product from the system.
+- · Remove the product from the system.

 Shipping

 The product must be protected against shocks during transportation.
 If possible, use the original packaging for shipping.